Dawn is a baker and former restaurant owner. Her years in the kitchen provide a wealth of experience to share.

 - Altitude.
 At higher altitudes, the air pressure difference affects the way baked goods bake, affecting both time and temperature.

-- If you're at an altitude at or above 3500ft raise the oven setting by about 25 degrees.
-Higher altitudes requirer higher temperatures, as do ovens that run cooler.
+- If you're at an altitude at or above 3500 feet, raise the oven setting by about 25 degrees.
+Higher altitudes require higher temperatures, as do ovens that run cooler.

 Cause: Air.
-You whipped it good, too good, causing too much air to be incorporated into the cheesecake batter.
+You whipped it too well, causing too much air to be incorporated into the cheesecake batter.
 The air expanded during baking and caused the cheesecake to rise like it was reaching for the stars.
-But, what goes up must come down.
-As the cheesecake came back down from being stretched to a dizzying height it sunk and then it cracked too.
+But what goes up must come down.
+As the cheesecake came back down from being stretched to a dizzying height, it sunk, and then it cracked too.

 Problem: Your cake looked great in the oven, then it sunk when you took it out.

-Cause: Too much air, too much leavener or both.
-Unlike a cheesecake, cake has a leavener in the mix.
+Cause: There is too much air, too much leavener, or both.
+Unlike a cheesecake, the cake has a leavener in the mix.
 Meaning this problem could have a twofold cause, compounding the issue if both are in play.
-Over mixing creates too much air and improperly measuring could mean too much leavener.
+Over-mixing creates too much air, and improperly measuring could mean too much leavener.

 Cause: Yeast.
 The problem could be one of two things.
-The yeast are dead or you forgot to add them altogether.
-Either way, without live active yeast your dough isn't going to do anything but sit there.
+The yeast is dead, or you forgot to add them altogether.
+Either way, without live active yeast, your dough isn't going to do anything but sit there.

 Solution: Add yeast.
 Fortunately, it's not too late.
 Here's how you do it:

 - Proof your yeast and make sure it's still active.
 Add the amount of yeast called for in the recipe to a small amount of lukewarm water.
 About 3 tablespoons.
 It should make a slurry similar to the consistency of pancake batter.
-Let the slurry sit for 5-10 minutes.
-If the yeast is active you should see bubbles or a foam forming on top.
-If not, they yeast are dead and you need new yeast.
-In which case, tightly wrap your dough in plastic wrap and refrigerate until you get new yeast.
-But, for no longer than a day or two.
+Let the slurry sit for 5–10 minutes.
+If the yeast is active, you should see bubbles or foam forming on top.
+If not, the yeast is dead, and you need new yeast.
+In this case, tightly wrap your dough in plastic wrap and refrigerate until you get fresh yeast.
+But for no longer than a day or two.
 Then, bring the dough back to room temperature before proceeding to the next step.